Thammasok/docker-workspace/README.md

 ## Overview

 1. [Install prerequisites](#install-prerequisites)

-    Before installing project make sure the following prerequisites have been met.

 2. [Clone the project](#clone-the-project)

-    We’ll download the code from its repository on GitHub.

 3. [Configure Nginx With SSL Certificates](#configure-nginx-with-ssl-certificates) [`Optional`]

-    We'll generate and configure SSL certificate for nginx before running server.

 4. [Configure Xdebug](#configure-xdebug) [`Optional`]

-    We'll configure Xdebug for IDE (PHPStorm or Netbeans).

 5. [Run the application](#run-the-application)

-    By this point we’ll have all the project pieces in place.

 6. [Use Makefile](#use-makefile) [`Optional`]

-    When developing, you can use `Makefile` for doing recurrent operations.

 7. [Use Docker Commands](#use-docker-commands)

-    When running, you can use docker commands for doing recurrent operations.

 ___

 ## Install prerequisites